From Continuity to Smoothness

 the transition map \(\psi \circ \varphi^{-1} : \varphi(U \cap V) \to \psi(U \cap V)\) is a diffeomorphism.

-Note that for a single pair of charts, smoothness of one transition map does not by itself guarantee smoothness of its inverse
+Note that for a single pair of charts, smoothness of one transition map does not by itself guarantee smoothness of its

-for an isolated pair of charts.
+two-direction condition for an isolated pair of charts.

-ordered pair \(((U, \varphi), (V, \psi))\) of charts in a candidate atlas the forward transition \(\psi \circ \varphi^{-1}\) is smooth,
+that for every ordered pair \(((U, \varphi), (V, \psi))\) of charts in a candidate atlas the forward transition

-then for any chart pair the reverse transition \(\varphi \circ \psi^{-1}\) is also smooth — not by appeal to any
+\(\psi \circ \varphi^{-1}\) is smooth.
+Then for any chart pair the reverse transition \(\varphi \circ \psi^{-1}\) is

-geometric or analytic theorem, but because \(\varphi \circ \psi^{-1}\) is itself the forward transition of the
+also smooth.
+No geometric or analytic theorem is needed for this, because \(\varphi \circ \psi^{-1}\) is itself the

-ordered pair \(((V, \psi), (U, \varphi))\), already covered by the enumeration.
-The total amount of smoothness verification is the same
+forward transition of the ordered pair \(((V, \psi), (U, \varphi))\), already covered by the enumeration.

-as checking both directions for each unordered pair; what the atlas structure does is reorganize the work, so that one never has to
+atlas structure does is reorganize the work, so that one never has to address diffeomorphism for a chart pair as a

-address diffeomorphism for a chart pair as a separate task beyond verifying forward smoothness of every ordered pair.
+separate task beyond verifying forward smoothness of every ordered pair.

 Smooth Atlases

-Recall from the previous page that an
+Recall that an atlas for

-for a topological manifold is a collection of charts whose domains cover the manifold.
+a topological manifold is a collection of charts whose domains cover the manifold.
 A smooth atlas is the natural

 strengthening in which every pair of charts passes the compatibility test.